deanturpin/superdean.com/README.md

 - Bergeon 30080 screwdriver with Blades (yellow 0.8mm)
 - Bergeon 30080 Screwdriver with Blades (red 1.2mm)
 - Bergeon 30080 Screwdriver with Blades (pink 1.6mm)
-- Dial protector -- or use the traditional half-a-baggy (or both)
+- Dial protector -- or use the traditional "ripped baggy" (or both)
 - Hand Levers, 3.0mm Tips (Bergeon 5431) -- £40... buying these hurt!
 I've also
   got some cheap ones from eBay for a 10th of the price
 - Hand Pusher, Red Ø0.80 - Grey Ø1.50mm (Bergeon 7404-2) -- haven't needed any